Dave Eagle

 However, I am still amazed at times how much I can achieve, even with these obvious limitations that drive other observers / imagers to give up.

-I have written articles for many of the British astronomy publications and supplied images to illustrate astronomy articles for photographic magazines, most recently articles on astrophotography for Sky At Night Magazine.
+I have written articles for many of the British astronomy publications and supplied images to illustrate astronomy articles for photographic magazines, most recently articles for Sky At Night Magazine.

 In 2013 I was proud to have my first authored astronomy book published by Springer.
-This has encouraged me to write and publish my own guides, following on from my successful workshops.
-These have proved extremely popular.
+This encouraged me to write and publish my own image processing guides, following on from my successful workshops, which have proved extremely popular and receive such positive reviews.

-I give talks and presentations on astronomy and space flight to schools, social groups, youth groups and astronomical societies or anyone else who is interested in finding out more about the night sky and am a STEM Ambassador.
+I give talks and presentations on astronomy and space flight to schools, social groups, youth groups and astronomical societies or anyone else who is interested in finding out more about the night sky.

-I have also organised a number of successful Astronomy Workshops and hosted an evening to celebrate Tim Peake’s Principia Mission to the ISS.
+I have also organised a number of successful Astronomy Workshops and hosted an evening to celebrate Tim Peake’s Principia Mission to the ISS and for Apollo 11’s 50th anniversary.

-I am also an astronomy and astrophotography tutor for Adult Education for Northamptonshire Council, running their Adult Education Astronomy Courses.
+192d80c9 1b43 4f0c Af7e 718c8f33e362For quite a while I was also an astronomy and astrophotography tutor for Adult Education for Northamptonshire Council, running their Adult Education Astronomy Courses.

 Not only restricted to astronomy, I also have wildlife and photography presentations that I give to other interested groups.

-I especially enjoy trying to get others to go out and appreciate the night sky and all its wonders under a clear sky.
+I especially enjoy trying to get others to go out and appreciate the night sky and all its wonders either in the mobile planetarium I regularly take into schools or star-gazing under a clear sky.
+7014a8d8 3b33 42c1 9862 D76945927e2b

-Astronomy like all hobbies should be fun.
-So get out in the fresh air and just enjoy it.
+Astronomy like all hobbies should be fun, so get out in the fresh air and enjoy it.

 Want to get in touch?